Code-Sharp/WampSharp-docs/README.md

 This repository contains documentation for the [WampSharp project](http://github.com/Code-Sharp/WampSharp).

-[WAMP (The Web Application Messaging Protocol)](http://wamp.ws) is an WebSocket subprotocol, that defines messaging patterns of RPC and PubSub.

 ### Introduction

+[WAMP (The Web Application Messaging Protocol)](http://wamp.ws) is a protocol, that defines messaging patterns of RPC and PubSub.

 [WampSharp](http://github.com/Code-Sharp/WampSharp) is a .NET open source implementation of WAMP which allows you to write RPC services and Pub/Sub based applications in a comfortable way.